oracle-samples/weblogic-examples/tutorials/deploy/deploy-petclinic-container-14.1.2/README.md

   docker pull docker pull container-registry.oracle.com/middleware/weblogic:14.1.2.0-generic-jdk21-ol9
   ```

+> [!NOTE]
-  > **Note**: This image is the base image running with JDK 21 on Oracle Linux 9.
+> This image is the base image running with JDK 21 on Oracle Linux 9.
 You can use any variant of the image that suits your environment or tests.

 </details>